sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 lang: en
 index: 1
 type: sst-auth
 description: In this example we will look at how to add Google Login to your serverless app using SST Auth.
-We'll be using the Api, Auth, Table, and ViteStaticSite constructs to create a full-stack app with Google authentication.
+We'll be using the Api, Auth, Table, and StaticSite constructs to create a full-stack app with Google authentication.
 short_desc: Adding Google auth to a full-stack serverless app.
 repo: api-sst-auth-google
 ref: how-to-add-google-login-to-your-sst-app-with-sst-auth